kstenerud/concise-encoding/cbe-specification.md

 #### Custom Type (Binary Encoding)

 Custom binary types are encoded with the type 0x93.
-The length is the number of octets used by the type.
+The length is the number of octets used by the data.

 **Example**: